Remembrances for our Deceased Brothers

 Fr Anselm Corbett, O.Carm.
 (1914-2004)

-Homily preached by F. Burke, O.Carm., at the Requiem Mass in Terenure College on 14 June, 2004.
+Homily preached by the Prior Provincial, F. Burke, O.Carm., at the Requiem Mass in Terenure College on 14 June, 2004.

 When the late Cardinal Hume was told he would die within a few months, he wrote a letter saying that he had received two wonderful graces; firstly, he had been given time to prepare for a new future and secondly, he found himself calm and at peace.